tobiasmarke/mwrpy_sim/README.md

 Repository for Simulating Microwave Radiometer and Infrared Brightness Temperatures

-Note: The code for IR radiative transfer calculations is not included in this repository.
+Note: The code and data files for IR radiative transfer calculations are not included in this repository.

 ## Installation